 Dealing with a mental and cognitive health problem on your own can be both overwhelming and isolating.
 That’s why it’s important to seek professional help from someone who can guide you and support you back to health.

-Poor mental wellbeing and/or cognitive health can be caused by a number of factors, which may be both environmental, as well as biochemical.
-This is why we believe that the best way of approaching health is looking at it from a 360 degree perspective, addressing what we believe to be the key pillars in optimal mental wellbeing and cognitive health.
+Poor mental wellbeing and/or cognitive health can be caused by a number of factors, which may be both environmental, as well as nutritional and biochemical.
+This is why we believe that the best way of approaching health is looking at it from a 360 degree perspective, addressing what we believe to be the key pillars in optimal mental wellbeing and cognitive health including nutritional therapy.

 - Psychological/emotional trauma